Muscle Biomechanics: Biceps Brachii Muscle

 2. Supination of the forearm.

-3. Shoulder Flexion on the first 30° ( Dynamic Stability to help the primary shoulder’s muscles flexors: Deltoid and Pectoralis Major Muscles ).
+3. Shoulder Flexion on the first 30° ( Dynamic Stability to help the primary shoulder’s muscles flexors: Deltoid Muscle and Pectoralis Major Muscles ).

 Biceps Brachii’s injuries